Blackhawks vs. Golden Knights Player Props Betting Odds

-Chandler Stephenson is among the players with prop bets on the table when the Vegas Golden Knights and the Chicago Blackhawks play at United Center on Saturday (opening faceoff at 8:00 PM ET).
+Jack Eichel is among the players with prop bets available when the Vegas Golden Knights and the Chicago Blackhawks play at T-Mobile Arena on Friday (beginning at 6:00 PM ET).

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!